mohameddjafarhenni-sudo/CLO-Calculator/README.md

 ## Contributing & Customisation

-- Tailwind theme tokens live in `tailwind.config.ts` and `client/src/index.css`.
+- Tailwind theme tokens live in `tailwind.config.ts` and `src/index.css`.
-- Add or tweak components under `client/src/components/ui` using shadcn/ui patterns.
+- Add or tweak components under `src/components/ui` using shadcn/ui patterns.
-- Extend export data in `client/src/lib/reportExport.ts` if you introduce new dashboard sections.
+- Extend export data in `src/lib/reportExport.ts` if you introduce new dashboard sections.

-## License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) if provided, or add one to set distribution terms.